Particle allows devices to expose custom functions through their Cloud so they can be triggered with an API call. With Particle.function

 , code on the device can be run when requested from the cloud API.
-You typically do this when you want to control something on your device, say a LCD display or a buzzer, or control features in your firmware from the cloud.
+You typically do this when you want to control something on your device, like an LCD display or a buzzer, or control features in your firmware from the cloud.

-Now, together with Ubidots’ Events engine and Particle functions, it is possible to run code on demand based on complex variable’s conditions or in a time weekly basis, in your Devices
+Together with Ubidots' Events engine and Particle functions, it's possible to run code on demand, based on complex variable’s conditions or in a time weekly basis, in your devices.

-In this article, you will learn to trigger Particle functions registered by your devices in Particle Cloud from Ubidots’ Events engine.
+In this article, you will learn how to trigger Particle functions registered by your devices in Particle's cloud using Ubidots' Events.

 Requirements